W F Southall Trust

 With an average grant of £3,000 and most grants between £1,000-£5,000, applications should be realistic.
 First-time applicants should focus on this range; only returning grantees should consider requesting over £5,000.

-The Trust favors smaller organizations working at the grassroots level.
-Highlight community-led aspects, local engagement, and how your organization embodies the values of collaboration and participation.
+The Trust favours smaller organisations working at the grassroots level.
+Highlight community-led aspects, local engagement, and how your organisation embodies the values of collaboration and participation.

 Address Root Causes: